annafabris/Hate-Speech-Spreader-Detection/README.md

 ## Overview
 The University of Bologna (UniBo) Natural Language Processing (NLP) project.
+In this project, we utilised the PAN-AP-2021 dataset to profile hate speech spreaders in social media, more specifically on Twitter, addressing the problem in English.
+Four  different  methods  (SVM,  BiLSTM,BiGRU,  and  BERTweet)  were  trained  and  evaluated  on  the  dataset.
+Our  results  show  that  the BERTweet transformer method produces the best results in terms of accuracy on the test set.

+The steps taken are described in detail in the [Report](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/NLP_Project.pdf).
+All the code may be viewed directly from the: [Notebook](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/main.ipynb?flush_cache=false).

 ## Authors
 - [Anna Fabris](https://github.com/annafabris)
 - [Miki Mizutani](https://github.com/mikimizutani)
 - [Leonidas Gee](https://github.com/LeonidasY)

-## Methodologies
-The steps taken for each method are described in the report: [Report](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/NLP_Project.pdf)

-## Notebooks
-The notebook may be viewed directly using the following links: [Notebook](https://github.com/annafabris/Hate-Speech-Spreader-Detection/blob/main/main.ipynb?flush_cache=false)